THE URANIAN INSTITUTE

 Witte's early writings from 1913 indicate his study of theories of Johannes Kepler which led to Witte's comments on the synchronicity of the color spectrum and musical scale with the celestial location and composition of the planets.
 Witte describes his early findings in the first few articles in the anthology entitled Der Mensch (Witte, 1975, pp17-25).
 Witte eventually concluded that the mathematical interrelationships among the planets, termed Planetary Pictures, are of greater significance than traditional 'house' placement.
 In an article first published in 1924, Witte (1975, p165) stated that a planetary picture is formed by three planets or points, where one of them stands in the middle, at the halfsum (midpoint) of the other two.
 At that time, Witte worked with what he referred to as "sensitive points", similar in principle to 'Arabian Parts', but triggered by a fourth (often directed or transiting) planetary factor -- yet eventually dropped them as being marginally useful (1975, p 255).

 Most significant for astrology today is something astrological fundamentalists ignore -- that Witte himself ultimately recommended the trimming away of superfluous techniques, including his experimental "sensitive points", in an article praised by master Hamburg astrologer Ludwig Rudolph as one of Witte's master works.
 In Witte's article, "Zum Artikel 'Unbekannte Geburtzeit'" (1975, p 255), written sometime after 1922, Witte summarized the techniques of Hamburg School astrology at that point in time, and referred to sign rulerships, fixed stars, sensitive points, planetary dignities and detriments, and other non-planetary factors, as redundant techniques to be set aside in favor of the more pertinent, essential, and informative mathematical interrelationships among the planets (i.e. midpoints, and angular relationships validating some of the traditional "aspects").
 It is this path that has been taken up and developed by more recent German Uranian Astrologers such as Ruth Brummund.
-Meanwhile, that many English-speaking astrologers not aware of Witte's later comments still base their techniques on translations of the early writings, and teach use of the old sensitive points, antiscia, rulerships, and other historical techniques that Witte recommended be discarded.
-There are also some fundamentalist German astrologers who, for some odd reason, continue to use Witte's early experimental techniques.
+Meanwhile, many English-speaking astrologers not aware of Witte's later comments still base their techniques on translations of the early writings of the 1920s and 1930s, and teach use of the old sensitive points, antiscia, rulerships, and other historical techniques that Witte recommended be discarded.
+There are also some fundamentalist German astrologers who, for some odd reason, continue to use Witte's early experimental techniques, supposedly to continue to find more common ground with conventional astrologers still using techniques prior to Witte's Kepler Circle research.

 Witte's accounts of the astrological influence of the traditional planets and transneptunians were recorded by his students in the 'Regelwerk für Planetenbilder' (Rulebook for Planetary Pictures), and first published by Ludwig Rudolph in 1928.
 This book was banned by the Nazis in 1936, and Witte was prohibited from publishing any further astrological writings all the way up to his death in 1941.
 Meanwhile, Reinhold Ebertin, son German astrologer Elsbeth Ebertin, presented selected components of Witte's teachings and observations in the form of the German edition of the 'Combination of Stellar Influences' ('CSI', 'COSI', Kombination der Gestirneinflusse, or "KdG").
 The introduction to Ebertin's book gave a rather highly critical appraisal of Witte's approach, and his negative assessments of Witte's work were subsequently popularized through translation into a number of world languages.
 After the Nazi Party went underground and covert after 1945, Witte's 'Rulebook for Planetary Pictures' resurfaced, and it was substantially expanded by Hermann Lefeldt (*1) to include Sieggrün's transneptunians and Pluto, and published again by Ludwig Rudolph.